Sex Discrimination (Election Candidates) Act 2002

 The Act does not apply to selection of candidates for the Mayor of London elections.
 Only political parties registered under Part 2 of the Political Parties, Elections and Referendums Act 2000 are covered by the Act.

 The Act was originally scheduled to run until the end of 2015.
 A statutory order to extend the deadline may be made if a draft has been laid before, and approved by resolution of, each House of Parliament.
 On 6 March 2008, Minister for Women Harriet Harman announced that the exemption would be extended until 2030 under the Equality Act 2010.

-The Labour Party has used the law to operate all-women shortlists, which were previously illegal under the Sex Discrimination Act 1975.
+The Sex Discrimination Act 1975 did not specifically cover the selection of election candidates, and was not originally believed to do so.
+The Labour Party began to operate all-women shortlists before the 1997 general election.
+However, an employment tribunal case, Jepson v The Labour Party in 1996, held that section 13 of that act did cover the selection of candidates by political parties as it preventing men from entering a paid profession.
+It constrained parties taking positive action to increase, in that case, the number of women elected until this act was made law.